Thunderbolts (comics): Contest of Champions

-As of Amazing Spider-Girl #9, the team consists of Killerwatt (in a new costume), Mr. Abnormal, Kaine, and Earthshaker.

 Millennial Visions

 In the story "Thunderbolts: Give a Guy a Break", in the Marvel Universe: Millennial Visions one-shot (set in Earth-22000), the Thunderbolts revolt against Zemo, and Hawkeye leads them to be true heroes, bringing in and converting other villains.

 Spider-Verse

-A version of the Thunderbolts (Earth-138) appears as the police and fire department of the regime of President Norman "Ozzy" Osborn featured in Spider-Verse.
-Known as the "Thunderbolt Department", they are equipped with the universe's version of the Venom Symbiote, Variable Engagement Neuro-sensitive Organic Mesh, or V.E.N.O.M, and join President Osborn's campaign against Spider-Punk and his Spider-Army.
+An alternate universe iteration of the Thunderbolts appears in Spider-Verse.
+This version of the group are allies of Norman Osborn who are equipped with the universe's version of the Venom Symbiote, Variable Engagement Neuro-sensitive Organic Mesh (V.E.N.O.M.).

 Wolverine: Days of Future Past

 In the limited series Wolverine: Days of Future Past, the Thunderbolts are the private security force of the ruling Sentinels, under the command of Baron Zemo.
 However, Zemo is also secretly working with Shinobi Shaw and Psylocke as part of a new Hellfire Club to bring about the Sentinels' downfall.

 Old Man Logan

-In Old Man Hawkeye, a prequel to Old Man Logan, it is revealed that Baron Zemo coerced the Thunderbolts into betraying the Avengers and allying with the villains, killing nearly every hero except for Hawkeye, whom they left out of spite.
-The plot of the prequel comic revolves around an older Hawkeye hunting down the former Thunderbolts to avenge his fallen comrades.
+In Old Man Hawkeye, a prequel to Old Man Logan, Baron Zemo coerced the Thunderbolts into betraying the Avengers and allying with the villains, killing nearly every hero except for Hawkeye.